ace-lab/pl-ucb-csxxx/README.md

 ## Tagging conventions - PLEASE READ

-The top-level `infoCourse.json` of this repo defines a few "global" tags that all questions should have.
+The top-level `infoCourse.json` of this repo defines a few "global" tags that all questions should have to add an extra layer of filtering and identification.
 This will help curation of questions in the future, so please *follow these guidelines* when adding tags to each question's `info.json`.

+- You are encouraged to add your own tag definitions and use [PL's 30 colors](https://prairielearn.readthedocs.io/en/latest/course/#colors) on the top-level `infoCourse.json` of this repo.
+Some tags are defined for you as a guide.

-ALL tags should be lowercase for consistency throughout the course repo.
+- ALL tags should be lowercase for consistency throughout the course repo.
-Some tags are defined for you on `infoCourse.json`.

 ### Required Tags

 1. Type of assessment:
-   - formative (HW or non-graded level)
+   - formative (Practice level, public)
-   - summative (Exam level)
+   - summative (Exam level, secret)

+2. Author name as Github username:
+   - All developers should define their author tag inside `infoCourse.json`
+   - Under description, add your institution's or personal email in the case that your institution's email gets deleted or contributer is not part of an institution.

+3. University or institution:
+   - Use your institution's approved naming conventions as per policy.

+### Recommended Tags

+1. Type of exam question: (These may vary by course, Ex: midterm2)
+   - quiz
+   - midterm
+   - final
+   - Developers should define these for their course in `infoCourse.json`
 2. Difficulty of the question relative to class pace:
    - easy
    - medium